gem5bootcamp/gem5-bootcamp-env/docker/README.md

-This directory contains the sources for the gcr.io/gem5-test/gem5-tutorial-env Docker image, which is used by the [.devcontainer/Dockerfile](/.devcontainer/Dockerfile) to build the Docker container used by Codespaces.
+This directory contains the sources for the gcr.io/gem5-test/gem5-tutorial-env Docker image which is used by [.devcontainer/Dockerfile](/.devcontainer/Dockerfile) to build the Docker container used by Codespaces.
 The gcr.io/gem5-test/gem5-tutorial-env Docker image contains:

 * All gem5 depenencies (inc. optional dependencies).